openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 **Positional arguments:**

 ``POOL``
-  Pool ID or name this vip belongs to.
+  ID or name of the pool this vip belongs to.

 **Optional arguments:**